Best Angel Investing Platforms: Reg CF, Reg D, and How to Choose

 The regulatory and fee math, side by side

 Fees on these platforms aren't comparable line-for-line, because they hit at different times and fall on different people.
-Here's the math by investor type.
+Here's the math by angel type.

 No accreditation needed.
 Your total investment is capped by an SEC formula tied to income and net worth if you're non-accredited.
-On WeFunder, the cost most people miss is the 10% carry on any gain above your principal, deferred to exit.
+WeFunder charges 10% carry on any gain above your principal, payable at exit.
 Republic charges no carry on Reg CF.

 On a standard AngelList structure, a winning deal pays 5% carry to AngelList and 20% to the syndicate lead, 25% total on the gain above cost.
-On a 10x outcome, that take is real money.
-Play Money's 0% carry is the genuine difference here, though its flat fee (10%, capped $1,500) lands at entry, not exit.
+On Play Money the angel pays the lead's 20% and nothing on top, and the platform fee lands at entry rather than exit.
+The worked numbers are earlier in this guide.

 OurCrowd runs VC co-invest terms, a management fee plus carry typical of institutional funds, disclosed per deal.
 Ask for the full fee schedule before you commit.
 You won't find it on the public site.